International Day of Prayer for the Persecuted Church: History

 The persecution of Christians has increased in the modern era.
-At the present moment, Christians are the most persecuted religious group in the world.
+According to a 2019 review chaired by the Church of England's Bishop of Truro, Christians are the most persecuted religious group in the world.

-The International Day of Prayer for the Persecuted Church originated in the 20th century to raise awareness of the increasing violence, torture, death, "worship restrictions, public humiliation, and social isolation" that some Christians face in atheist states, such as in North Korea, as well as in South Asia and the Middle East; the observance was spearheaded by the World Evangelical Alliance, United States Conference of Catholic Bishops, and Southern Baptist Convention.
+The International Day of Prayer for the Persecuted Church originated in the 20th century to raise awareness of the increasing violence, torture, death, "worship restrictions, public humiliation, and social isolation" that some Christians face in atheist states, such as in North Korea, as well as in South Asia and the Middle East; the observance was spearheaded by the United States Conference of Catholic Bishops, the World Evangelical Alliance, and the Southern Baptist Convention.
 It has since been observed in many Christian denominations, such as the United Methodist Church and certain Catholic parishes.
 The International Day of Prayer for the Persecuted Church falls on the first Sunday of November, within the liturgical period of Allhallowtide, which is dedicated to remembering the martyrs and saints of Christianity.

 The November observance has been promulgated by many NGOs that champion human rights for Christians, including Voice of the Martyrs, Open Doors, and International Christian Concern.
 Victims of persecution, including believers and missionaries, have also advocated to spread the International Day of Prayer for the Persecuted Church.